saleor/saleor-app-template/README.md

 3. Expose local environment using tunnel:
 Use tunneling tools like [localtunnel](https://github.com/localtunnel/localtunnel) or [ngrok](https://ngrok.com/).

-4. Install aplication at your dashboard:
+4. Install the application in your dashboard:

 If you use Saleor Cloud or your local server is exposed, you can install your app by following this link:

 ```
 [YOUR_SALEOR_DASHBOARD_URL]/apps/install?manifestUrl=[YOUR_APP_TUNNEL_MANIFEST_URL]
 ```

 This template host manifest at `/api/manifest`

-You can also install application using GQL or command line.
-Follow the guide [how to install your app](https://docs.saleor.io/docs/3.x/developer/extending/apps/installing-apps#installation-using-graphql-api) to learn more.
+You can also install applications using GQL or the command line.
+Follow the guide on [how to install your app](https://docs.saleor.io/docs/3.x/developer/extending/apps/installing-apps#installation-using-graphql-api) to learn more.

 ### Generated schema and typings